Chapter 1 - Starting programming with Python#

 You are expected to hand in this code.

-1. Make a new .py file called Exercise3 in which the series of commands necessary to solve this assignment will be written.
+Make a new file called `Exercise3.py.
 Do not forget to clear your workspace and close the figures at the beginning of your script.

 You can now load the data using the following line: